 About the Hong Kong Stock Exchange (HKEX)

-The Hong Kong Stock Exchange (SEHK) is also known as the Stock Exchange of Hong Kong and is the 3rd largest stock exchange in Asia in terms of market capitalisation, falling just below the Shanghai Stock Exchange and the Tokyo Stock Exchange.
+The Hong Kong Stock Exchange (SEHK) is also known as the Stock Exchange of Hong Kong and is the 3rd largest stock exchange in Asia.
+Only the Shanghai Stock Exchange and the Tokyo Stock Exchange sit above it.
 It is the sixth-largest stock exchange in the world.

 It has been reported that the Hong Kong Stock Exchange is the fastest growing in Asia, and has become the top destination for local and international traders alike.
 Some of the top companies on the SEHK are from China, and the SEHK has links with both the Shanghai and Shenzhen Exchanges, which will be of interest to those looking to trade in those markets